 Each year, through the G.W and Dot King Scholarship Fund, it awards scholarships to deserving graduating seniors at Eastern Montgomery High School.
 In 2015 it awarded six such $1,000 scholarships.

 The Foundation also awards annual grants.
 The Lorraine Ryan Educational Fund awards grants in support of education programs, projects and equipment that benefit school age children.
 The James E. Pearman, Sr., Legacy Fund supports programs and projects at Camp Alta Mons, Project LINC and The Meadowbrook Center.
 The Karen Cronin Legacy Fund supports local gardening, artistic and beautification programs.
 Through these Funds in 2016, the Foundation made available $4,784 to Eastern Montgomery County Elementary School for the purchase of eight IPads to be used by the students and teachers and $1,000 to the Meadowbrook Public Library for a bench in the reading garden in the Meadowbrook Courtyard.

-The Mountain Valley Charitable Foundation, which has as its sole mission to enhance the quality of life in eastern Montgomery County, Virginia, is a non-profit, 501(c)(3) organization that meets the qualifications of IRS Code 501 (c) (3).
+The Eastmont Community Foundation (formerly known as Mountain Valley Charitable Foundation), which has as its sole mission to enhance the quality of life in eastern Montgomery County, Virginia, is a non-profit, 501(c)(3) organization that meets the qualifications of IRS Code 501 (c) (3).
 Contributions are deductible for federal income tax purposes.
-Donations can be made to Mountain Valley Charitable Foundation, 267 Allegheny Spring Road, Shawsville, VA 24162, (540) 384-2801.
+Donations can be made to Eastmont Community Foundation (formerly known as Mountain Valley Charitable Foundation), 267 Allegheny Spring Road, Shawsville, VA 24162, (540) 268-1623.